 Career X: Explore.
 Connect.
 Exchange.

-Join a four-day, cohort-based experiential learning program that blends the best of our Job Shadowing and In the Field programs, with a special thematic twist.
+Join a three-day, cohort-based experiential learning program that blends the best of our Job Shadowing and In the Field programs, with a special thematic twist.

 In collaboration with U of T’s Hart House Hip Hop Education program, this year we will be exploring careers and organizations which embody their work through a Hip Hop lens.
 This means careers buoyed by creativity, self-expression, community, equity and even social justice.